gitter-lab/ssps/README.md

     julia> exit()
     ```

+# Running SSPS

+Follow these steps to run SSPS on your dataset.
+You will need
+* a CSV file (tab separated) containing your time series data
+* a CSV file (comma separated) containing your prior edge confidences.

+1. `cd` to the `run_ssps` directory
+2. Configure the parameters in `ssps_config.yaml` as appropriate
+3. run Snakemake: `$ snakemake`.

 # Reproducing the analyses

 In order to reproduce the analyses, you will need some extra bits of software.